cherry-design/cherry_clock/README.md

 # Cherry-Clock

-This is my version of the Flutter Clock Challenge.
+This is my version of the clock for the Flutter Clock Challenge.

 https://flutter.dev/clock